ifm/ifm3d/examples/o3r/getting_data/getting_data.md

 > Note: instantiating the objects is done the same way for any imager type (2D, 3D, different resolutions, etc).

+Note that `ifm3d` encourages the use of `std::shared_ptr` as a means to manage the ownership and lifetimes of the core actors in an `ifm3d` program.
+Indeed, you will notice that there is no need to explicitly allocate and deallocate memory.
+To instantiate the `ifm3d::O3RCamera` object (or `ifm3d::Camera`), a call to `ifm3d::O3RCamera::MakeShared()` is made (or `ifm3d::Camera::MakeShared()`), rather than calling `std::make_shared` directly.
+This wrapper function is used to handle direct hardware probing to determine the type of camera that is connected.
+For example, this may be an O3R, O3D303, O3X, or something else.
+Regardless, a `std::shared_ptr` is returned from this call.

 ## Receive an image

 You just need to call the `WaitForFrame` function.
 Input an `ImageBuffer` object as well as a timeout value in ms. Make sure the camera head is in "RUN" mode.